navaneethakrishnanms/World-happiness-report/README.md

 └── README.md

 **License**

-This project is for educational and research purposes only
+This project is for educational and research purposes only.